NewYorkRomanianGroup/NewYorkRomanianGroup.github.io/README.md

 # New York Romanian Group Website (NYRG)

+The open-source home of the New York Romanian Group (NYRG) on GitHub.

 This repository hosts the static website for the New York Romanian Group.

 This README is written for collaborators who may be new to GitHub Pages/Jekyll.
 It focuses on: